PointCast: Project Newnet

 In August 1998, PointCast found such a partner.
 In order to compete with @Home, a consortium of telephone companies and Microsoft put together a project designed to promote use of DSL in preference to cable modems.
 The project was dubbed "Newnet" and the plan was to use PointCast's software as a portal for the service.
 The consortium planned to buy PointCast for $100 million as part of the deal.
 The deal was signed in December 1998 with the intent of launching the service in April 1999.

 Due to delays in the project, Dorman resigned as CEO in March 1999.
-Two weeks later PointCast were informed that their planned acquisition had been scrapped.
+Two weeks later, PointCast was informed that their planned acquisition had been scrapped.
 In the reorganization that followed, 75 of the 220 employees were let go in an effort to reduce costs.
-A number of bids were made to buy the company including two from former CEO Christopher Hassett, which were rejected.
+A number of bids were made to buy the company, including two from former CEO Christopher Hassett, which were rejected.

 Instead, they sold out for about $7 million in May 1999 to Launchpad Technologies, Inc., a San Diego company founded and backed by Idealab, and the PointCast network was shut down the next year.